About the Construction Plant Competence Scheme (CPCS)

 CPCS is recognised by the UK Contractors Group (UKCG) and Major Home Builders Group (MHBG), amongst others, as the preferred card to comply with codes of practice for competence and certification.
-It was launched in 2003 at the request of employers, to help them comply with regulations and requirements, and aims to apply common standards for all plant operators.
+It was launched in 2003 at the request of employers, to help them comply with regulations and requirements, and aims to apply common standards for all plant operators and its plant training.
 CPCS covers a large range of plant and plant-related categories, and more are continually added.

 CPCS is owned by the NOCN Group.